MrQwest/seed/README.md

 # Seed

-The starting point for all my Front End Builds using [Mixture](http://mixture.io).
-I've been using Mixture more & more recently and seem to be spending a chunk of time at the beginning of each project setting things up.
+The starting point for all my Front End Builds.
+Originally built to run on [Mixture](http://mixture.io), it's now revised to work on grunt.
+I seem to be setting up the same files and directories when starting front end builds...
 So why not create the Seed?